Cottey offers an Associate in Arts-Music, a minor in music, and performance opportunities for qualified students.

 MUS 287 Chamber Singers

-Chamber Singers are a select group of women who sing in a variety of styles, with an emphasis on 20th and 21st century women composers.
-Chamber Singers welcomes women singers from the Cottey College Community by audition.
+Chamber Singers are a select group of singers who perform music in a variety of styles, with an emphasis on 20th and 21st century women composers.
+Chamber Singers welcomes singers from the Cottey College Community by audition.
 Contact Professor Spencer for more information.

 MUS 285 Wind Ensemble

 Wind Ensemble is open to all Cottey students with experience playing in a concert band setting.
-In addition, female high school students and adults (any gender) from the surrounding community may join.
+In addition, high school students and adults from the surrounding community may join.
 Please see the full policy.
 This concert band performs from all genres of the traditional concert band literature.

 MUS 289 Jazz Ensemble